rawg/levis/README.rst

 logging (including verbosity).

-You'll also want to override the ``crossover()`` and ``mutate()`` methods with implementations from the packages by the same name.
+You'll also want to override the ``crossover()`` and ``mutate()`` methods with implementations from the packages by the same name, or extend one of the helper traits in ``encoding``, e.g. ``encoding.BinaryGA``, for the appropriate mutation and crossover.
+A bonus of these traits is that the crossover operator can be configured with the command line argument ``--crossover_operator``, which makes comparison easy.

 The examples each have three components: a genetic solution, a method to generate data, and a ``main`` method to wire in command line arguments.
 The